sred9/thiscouldbefinaldocs/docs/bootstrap/materialize-buttons.md

 ---
-title: "Materialize Table"
+title: "Materialize Buttons"
-path: "/bootstrap/table"
+path: "/bootstrap/buttons"
-id: "/bootstrap/table"
+id: "/bootstrap/buttons"

 description: "Breadcrumbs are a good way to display your current location.
 This is usually used when you have multiple layers of content."
 ---